 Next, we compare \Cref{eq_our_regret_intro_zihan,eq_our_regret_intro_gen} with \Cref{eq_regret_others}.
 Under the worst-case variance $\qstar = \Theta(H^2)$ and letting $\beta$ be $\Theta(1/\sqrt{H})$ or $\Theta(1)$ which are the recommendations in \cite{zhang2020almost, li2021breaking} respectively for the worst-case MDPs, the common gap-dependent term \Cref{eq_our_regret_intro_zihan,eq_our_regret_intro_gen} becomes $\tilde{O}(H^5SA/\dmin)$, which is better than \Cref{eq_regret_others} by a factor of $H$.
-Under the best variance $\qstar = 0$, the gap-dependent term becomes $\tilde{O}(\beta^2 H^4SA/\dmin)$, which is better than \Cref{eq_regret_others} for any $\beta\in (0,H]$.
+Under the best variance $\qstar = 0$, the gap-dependent term becomes $\tilde{O}(\beta^2 H^3SA/\dmin)$, which is better than \Cref{eq_regret_others} for any $\beta\in (0,H]$.
 In addition, our best possible gap-dependent regret that is sublinear in $\dmin^{-1}$ is also intrinsically better.
 Here, we remark that the proof in \cite{yang2021q,xu2021fine} cannot benefit from $\qstar = 0$ due to their use of Hoeffding-type bonuses.

 We also comment on the gap-free terms in \Cref{eq_our_regret_intro_zihan,eq_our_regret_intro_gen}.
 They are dominated by the gap-dependent term as long as $\dmin\leq \tilde{O}(\mbox{poly}((HSA)^{-1},\beta))$ for some polynomial $\mbox{poly}(\cdot)$.
-In addition, the gap-free term in \Cref{eq_our_regret_intro_gen} is linear in $S$, which is better than that for \Cref{eq_our_regret_intro_zihan} thanks to Q-EarlySettled-Advantage algorithm.
+In addition, the gap-free term in \Cref{eq_our_regret_intro_gen} is linear in $S$, which is better than that for \Cref{eq_our_regret_intro_zihan} thanks to the special design of Q-EarlySettled-Advantage algorithm.
 It utilizes both upper confidence bounds and lower confidence bounds for $V$-functions to settle the reference function.